View Upcoming Events

 Brenda Chaddock

-Brenda Chaddock works globally as a facilitator, mentor, teacher, and speaker, bringing to her work years and layers of education and experience in people development and living with vision.
+Brenda Chaddock works globally as a facilitator, mentor, teacher, and speaker, bringing years and layers of education and experience in people development and living with vision to her work.
 With a background in health care, adult education, leadership, and family business transition, Brenda has worked privately, publicly, and with government and corporate clients both nationally and internationally for the past 40 years.
 Currently, through Limitless Leadership International, Brenda mentors and facilitates leadership development and practice.
 From a mindset that we have the opportunity to consciously be lifelong students of leadership, the journey is a pathway from study to success to significance.
 With a profound belief that “together we are stronger,” her focus with her clients is for them to “be all they aspire to be as leaders” so that they can, collaboratively, do all they aspire to do.

 Connect with Brenda on LinkedIn.